 The Early Years

-Dorothy Chapman was born on October 29, 1922.
-She was one of four children who grew up in Winnipeg, Manitoba, where her father maintained locomotives for the Canadian Pacific Railway.
 Dorothy was not only beautiful, but also clever.
 She finished high school at 16 years old and took a diploma in stenography before starting work at the head office of the Canadian Wheat Board.

 Encouraged by her boss, a former pilot in the First World War, Dorothy decided to join the Royal Canadian Air Force, Women’s Division.
 She did her basic training at the Havergal College in Toronto, designated as Manning Depot No. 6 during the war, and then worked as an air force clerk at a Toronto base.

-Dorothy was there for about one year before being requested specifically by name for a position in Ottawa.
+Dorothy was there for about one year before being requested specifically for a mapmaker position in Ottawa.
 With her background, it is not surprising that she was assigned to the map room at RCAF Headquarters, attached to the Directorate of Intelligence, where intelligence maps of various countries, such as Japan, were created.

 Dorothy’s role was to supervise a publication for pilots.
 Every airfield or landing place in Canada and the northern United States was mapped, so that pilots flying in this airspace could be guided down to the nearest safe location if they had to make an emergency landing.

-Dorothy excelled in her position and was promoted to corporal, and then to sergeant.
+Dorothy excelled in her mapmaker position and was promoted to corporal, and then to sergeant.
 Here she is shown marching on the right of the photo, her triple sergeant’s stripes, or chevrons, clearly visible on her right sleeve.

 When talking to women veterans, I’m always impressed by the great spirit of companionship in which they served, and the lifelong friendships that they made.
 Here are a couple of photographs of Dorothy Chapman (predictably nicknamed “Chappie” for the duration of the war) and one of her many friends.